 SEO is a constantly shifting target.
 Since Google’s RankBrain pushes updates and adjustments on the fly, SEO experts must be vigilant and move with the times.

 This means that not every case will be equal.
 It might take one site longer to rank than another.
 And it might have everything to do with the environment and not as much to do with the quality of the SEO strategy being implemented.

 Estimates on how long it takes to rank are all over the place.
 Some say two weeks to four months.
 Others say 4-6 months.
 While some say, it could take as long as a year.

 To accurately measure the time it takes for SEO to work, we need to break down the processes that go into SEO campaigns and set realistic expectations.

 SEO is not Tylenol.
 Results aren’t quick.
 It’s more akin to antibiotics, which you take over time, and over time, things get better.

 As with antibiotics, you sometimes have to shift to a different course of medication if the prescribed medication doesn’t work.
 SEO can be just as case-specific.

-It’s funny how hundreds of years later, no matter how advanced we’ve become with technology, that quote is more relevant than ever.
+It’s funny how hundreds of years later, no matter how advanced we’ve become with technology, that quote is still highly relevant.

-Houston, We Have a Problem: We’re Flying More Blind Than Ever
+Houston, We Have a Problem: We're Flying Blind

 In 2011, Google began encrypting searches for anyone logged into Google.
 No one thought anything of it.